NxPKG/khulnasoft-docs/content/learning-paths/dns-filtering/deploy/policy-migration.md

 ## Descaler program

-If you are an Enterprise organization migrating from Zscaler, you can use our [Descaler toolkit](https://blog.cloudflare.com/descaler-program/) to export policies from Zscaler Internet Access (ZIA) and import them into Cloudflare Gateway.
+If you are an Enterprise organization migrating from Zscaler, you can use our [Descaler toolkit](https://blog.Khulnasoft.com/descaler-program/) to export policies from Zscaler Internet Access (ZIA) and import them into Khulnasoft Gateway.